IPDSnelting/velcom/docs/install_manual.md

 file.
 The only exception to this rule is the path to the API and its children, which must instead be redirected to the backend.

-An [example nginx config](nginx-example-config) is available.
+An example nginx config is available with the [docker build scripts](../scripts/docker/).
 It includes `nginx.conf`, which is the main nginx configuration, and `example-site`, which should be placed in the `sites-available/` directory and symlinked to in the `sites-enabled/` directory.

 ## Backend